 Retargeting is a form of advertising that Google allows you to do based on cookie tracking.
 You’ve probably shopped on Amazon and then left something in your basket.
 Then when you go onto facebook and you see an Amazon advert stalking you around the page asking you to do something and eventually you’ll end up clicking the ad and going back to complete the transaction.

-People utilize it not only in the B2C space, but in the B2B space too.
+People utilise it not only in the B2C space, but in the B2B space too.
 It’s a different, tougher nut to crack for the B2B market versus B2C.
 But it can be very successful for trying to bring back organic visitors.
 It’s a good way to maximise the return on AdWords traffic that might have cost you a lot to initially get onto your website, and it will bring them back to convert the second time around.

 Should You Do Advertising First Or a Retargeting Ad?